 Does the FA SSMS Extension work with Cloud Block Store?

 Yes.
-Testing has been completed with Cloud Block Store for AWS and an early preview of Cloud Block Store for Azure.
+Testing has been completed with Cloud Block Store for AWS and with Cloud Block Store for Azure.

 Does the FA SSMS Extension support VMware VVols?

 No. In order for the extension to work with VVol we need to add that support to our VSS HW Provider.